 Admission: Free (except during performances)

-Rooms in Monaco start at an affordable 55 Euros a night.
-There are 2 to 4 star deluxe hotels to choose from.
+Rooms in Monaco start at affordable rates.
+There are 2 to 5-star deluxe hotels to choose from.

 There are many diversified restaurants and cafes in Monaco in all price ranges.
-If you prefer to eat a traditional Monegasque (Monacan) meal try “barbagiuan,” a delicious tidbit of rice, spinach, leek and cheese, served as an appetizer.
+If you prefer to eat a traditional Monegasque (Monacan) meal try “barbagiuan,” a delicious tidbit of Swiss Chard and cheese, served as an appetizer.

 www.visitmonaco.com provides a wealth of information about hotels, restaurants, attractions in Monaco and surrounding areas etc. Tourist office